nactio/nact/README.md

 An actor alone is a somewhat useless construct; actors need to work together.
 Actors can send messages to one another by using the `dispatch` method.

-The third parameter of `dispatch` is who the sender is.
+The third parameter of `dispatch` is the sender.
 This parameter is very useful in allowing an actor to service requests without knowing explicitly who the sender is.

 In this example, the actors Ping and Pong are playing a perfect ping-pong match.
 To start the match, we dispatch a message to Ping as Pong use this third parameter.